Superintendent's Compendium

 Fishing is prohibited on and from the North Bridge

-Fishing from the shore in the park is prohibited as indicated by the red line on the graphic below.
+Fishing from the shore in the park is prohibited within the red area enclosed in the WHITE LINE on the map.

-The area suggested for fishing within the North Bridge Unit is indicated by the green line on the graphic below.
+The area suggested for fishing within the North Bridge Unit is indicated by the WHITE CIRCLE on the graphic below.

 (2)(ii) Discharging weapons in Minute Man NHP is not allowed.